 “Now everything will be different!
 The crisis is an opportunity!”
 Such can-do slogans abounded during the first phase of the coronavirus pandemic.
 There was good reason for the underlying wish to confront unshakeable normality with the spectre of its demise.
 The hope was to call into question the constraints and entitlements of the present and to take a moment to fantasize about our future, an exercise that had been discredited by previous crises.
 But there was a downside to this seemingly favourable moment that revealed the consequence of paralysing excessive demands to overcome an incalculable and economically precarious time.
 How can we consider making changes if the confrontation with the status quo itself threatens to completely sap our strength?

-Hortensia Völckers, Kirsten Haß - Executive Board of the German Federal Cultural Foundation
+- Editorial, by Hortensia Völckers, Kirsten Haß - Executive Board of the German Federal Cultural Foundation

 - Life as an eccentric self-isolationist, by Margaret Atwood

 - The Dream of Flying, by A conversation with Eva von Redecker & Florentina Holzinger